River Dove Catchment Management Plan Sample

 14. Do not ask rhetoric questions

 rules for essay writingAvoid asking questions that you expect the reader to answer.
-Understand that you are supposed to be answering a question, not asking your reader or instructor questions.
+Understand that you are supposed to be answering a question, not asking your reader or instructor questions, which may demonstrate your lack of knowledge.
+Here’s how much need to know to engage in essay writing.
 Research questions which are always presented in research proposals, research reports, theses, and dissertations are not considered to be rhetoric questions since it is you who will be answering the questions through your research work.

 Examples of rhetoric question: